 Submissions from previous years are accepted, as long as they did not win.
 Previous winners may enter a different project.

 No works-in-progress will be accepted.

-All submissions must be original works, no “fan films” or adaptations.
-(Unless adapted from the film-maker’s own original story/novel or a work that is the public domain.)
+All submissions must be original works, no adaptations unless adapted from the film-maker’s own original story/novel or from a work that is the public domain.